Compliance

 • Determine what data is solely meeting a processing function, and where Spanning is considered a controller of data.

-• Coordinate with platform partners Google, Salesforce, and Office 365.
+• Coordinate with platform partners Google, Salesforce, and Microsoft 365.

 • Work with our subscriber customers via surveys and/or focus groups to get a better understanding and acceptance of what compliance means to them.